lyskouski/app-finance/docs/implementation-flow/README.md

-# Flutter Serverless Applications Development
+# Flutter Serverless Application Creation
-## On Example of Financial Accounting Application Development Flow
+## Sampling on Life-Cycles of Financial Accounting Application

 This is a book diving deep into the core mechanisms of the Flatter and Dart language to implement a serverless application.